software-mansion/starknet.py/docs/development.rst

 Setup
 -----

+In order to compile contracts, you need to create ``manifest-path`` file in ``starknet_py/tests/e2e/`` directory and pass the path to Cairo compiler.
+An example file - ``manifest-path.template`` is in the same directory.

-In order to be able to run tests, you must set some environmental variables:
+In order to be able to run tests on testnet and integration networks (``starknet_py/tests/e2e/tests_on_networks/``), you must set some environmental variables:

     - ``INTEGRATION_NODE_URL``
     - ``TESTNET_NODE_URL``